djmitche/remsh/doc/index.rst

 Remsh implements parallel remote shell operations, using simple, pure Python.
 It is intended as a library for use by applications that need to perform shell commands and other operations on remote systems.
-By itself, it is not that interested.

 Table of Contents: